ab-sharifi21/my-portfolio-2024/README.md

-# Web Developer PortFolio with React.js
+# Web Developer PortFolio with React.js and Tailwind CSS

 <div align="center">
     <img src="./src/assets/portfolio.png" />
 </div>

 ## About the project
-It's my portfolio website where you can see some of the projects I have been wokring on recently and skills that of that have been learning.
+It's a personal portfolio website.
 It's completely responsive so you can explore it on any device you like.
-Check out the live demo: [Abdullah's portfolio](https://abdullah-sharifi.netlify.app/)
+Check out the live demo: [React portfolio](https://react-tailwindcss-portfolio-abdullah.netlify.app/)

 ## Installation
 - Clone the repository